Terms of Service

 State regulations require that electricity suppliers provide the following disclosure to customers regarding electricity products in which the prices paid by consumers vary with changes in wholesale electricity prices, other energy prices, or an energy price index.
 Volatility Risk: Electricity prices may be subject to substantial volatility based on economic conditions, fuel prices, seasonal electricity demands, generator outages, weather and other factors.
 Future Performance: Past results regarding particular electricity products are not necessarily an indication of future results.

-B. CONTRACT TERM: Service and the one year contract term under this Agreement shall begin at the date of the Customer’s next meter read date after the Utility processes your enrollment with DR Power.
+B. CONTRACT TERM: Service and the contract term under this Agreement shall begin at the date of the Customer’s next meter read date after the Utility processes your enrollment with DR Power.
 Service commencement lead-time may vary depending on utility enrollment requirements, and your specific meter-reading schedule.
-The term of this Agreement is annual and this Agreement will renew automatically on an annual basis until terminated by DR or Customer by providing 30 days written notice.
+The term of this Agreement is until the December meter reading date of your enrollment year and this Agreement will renew automatically for annual periods ending in December of subsequent years until terminated by DR or Customer by providing 30 days written notice.
 Termination shall be effective on the next utility meter read date for your account that is at least thirty (30) days after the notice of termination.
 DR may terminate this agreement upon thirty days written notice to the Customer.
 DR may terminate this agreement immediately, if Customer’s rate class is not Residential, or Small Commercial, or ETS.
 Until termination occurs, the Customer obligations under this Agreement remain in full force and effect.

 C. BILLING: The Customer shall receive a monthly bill from its Utility for the electricity supply by DR and the distribution and transmission charges provided by its Utility.
 Bills are due and payable when your Utility bill is due and payable.
 Balances not paid in full by the due date are subject to the Utility’s and DR’s late payment policies and procedures, including assessment by the Utility and DR of late payment fees and interest.
 DR reserves the right to cancel this energy agreement upon thirty (30) days notice, and move Customer back to the Utility’s Standard Offer rate plan.